TomaszWoloszyn983/mood-design-gift-shop/TESTING.md

     ![Add product](documentation/testing/add_to_basket02.jpg)

 Expected result:
-* After clicking "Add to Basket" button the product will be added to the basket and the Basket tab in the Navigation Bar will display the Total Price of the order.
+* After clicking the "Add to Basket" button the product will be added to the basket and the Basket tab in the Navigation Bar will display the Total Price of the order.
     ![Add product](documentation/testing/add_to_basket08.jpg)
 * A confirmation toast box should be displayed and the user will be redirected to the Shop Page.
-* All the product added to the Shopping Basket will be displayed in the Basket Page.
+* All the products added to the Shopping Basket will be displayed in the Basket Page.
     ![Add product](documentation/testing/add_to_basket07.jpg)

 Errors:

-In case of entering incorrect values, such as 0 or value greater the the quantity of the products available on stock a suitable warning message will be displayed.
+In case of entering incorrect values, such as 0 or value greater than the quantity of the products available on stock a suitable warning message will be displayed.

 ![Wrong value](documentation/testing/wrong_value_shop04.jpg)
 ![Wrong value](documentation/testing/wrong_value_shop03.jpg)